 SELECT * FROM ranked WHERE rank <= 3;

--- Cybersecurity mentions by fiscal year
+-- Cybersecurity mentions by filing year

 COUNT(DISTINCT cik) AS num_companies,